JackxTong/Data_Science_CW2/README.md

-# 📊 Data Science Coursework 2 — Imperial College London
+# 📊 AAPL Stock Analysis with Jupyter Book

 This repository contains the final project for **MATH 70076: Data Science** at **Imperial College London**.
 The project is designed to be **open-source, reproducible**, and demonstrates the application of data pipelines and exploratory data analysis in **financial data science**.